haskell-works/blog/drafts/2019-02-04-adding-bit-vectors-branchless-comparisons.md

 if we recognised that it was an integer and used it in arithmetic directly, we can avoid the branch.

-But because it uses unboxed types, calling it directly would be inconvenient so we write a wrapper that uses boxed types and depend on GHC to optimise away our pessimisation:
+But because `ltWord#` has unboxed types in its signature, calling it directly would be inconvenient so we write a wrapper that uses boxed types and depend on GHC to optimise away our pessimisation:

 ```haskell